Applicable Law concerning the German Forced Share

 Deprivation of the Forced Share (Entzug des Pflichtteils)

-Pursuant to § 2333 BGB, the testator may deprive a descendent from the forced share if the descendant:
+Pursuant to § 2333 BGB, the testator may deprive a descendant of the forced share if the descendant:

-• Is guilty of a major offence or of a serious intentional minor offence against one of the persons designated in no. 1;
+- Is guilty of a major offense or of a serious intentional minor offense against one of the persons designated in no. 1;

-• Is finally sentenced to at least one year’s imprisonment without probation because of an intentional criminal offence and participation of the descendant in the estate is hence unreasonable for the testator.
-The same applies if the accommodation of the descendant in a psychiatric hospital or in a withdrawal clinic is finally ordered because of a similarly serious intentional offence.
+- Is finally sentenced to at least one year’s imprisonment without probation because of an intentional criminal offense, and the participation of the descendant in the estate is hence unreasonable for the testator.
+The same applies if the accommodation of the descendant in a psychiatric hospital or in a withdrawal clinic is finally ordered because of a similarly serious intentional offense.

-Under the same conditions, the testator may deprive his parents or his/her spouse from the forced share.
+Under the same conditions, the testator may deprive his parents or his/her spouse of the forced share.

 Statute of Limitations